-MGSNS will use technology for virtual meetings and recordings in this course.
+The Masgutova Graduate School will use technology for virtual meetings and recordings in their courses.
 The use of such technology is governed by FERPA, the Acceptable Use Policy and The Masgutova Graduate School's Student Code of Conduct.
 A record of all meetings and recordings is kept and stored by the instructor, in accordance with the Acceptable Use Policy and FERPA.
-The course Instructor will not share recordings of your class activities outside of course participants, which include fellow students and any guest faculty or community-based learning partners that we may engage with.
-You may not share recordings outside of this course.
+The course Instructor will not share recordings of class activities outside of course participants, which includes fellow students and any guest faculty or community-based learning partners that we may engage.
+Students may not share recordings outside of the course.
 Doing so may result in disciplinary action.